GeorgescuAlina/proiect_final_testare_manuala/README.md

 All the test cases can be found in the repository here: [Test_cases_Excel](https://github.com/GeorgescuAlina/proiect_final_testare_manuala/blob/main/Test_Cases.xlsx)

-And all a detailed test execution results here: [Test_cases_PDF](https://github.com/GeorgescuAlina/proiect_final_testare_manuala/blob/main/Zephyr%20Squad%20-%20JiraTests.pdf)
+I have included all the detailed test execution results here: [Test_cases_PDF](https://github.com/GeorgescuAlina/proiect_final_testare_manuala/blob/main/Zephyr%20Squad%20-%20JiraTests.pdf)

 Here are some examples of test-cases: